mojason-81/frontend-nanodegree-arcade-game/README.md

 #### To run the game.

 Simply open `index.html` from the root directory in your browser.
-You can also, type the complete path into the address bar of your browser. i.e. `/home/jason/projects/frogger/index.html`
+You can also type the complete path into the address bar of your browser. i.e. `/home/jason/projects/frogger/index.html`
   If for some reason, that doesn't work, try preceding the path with `'file://'` as follows:
     `file:///home/jason/projects/frogger/index.html`